 The European Parliament is the only directly-elected EU body and one of the largest democratic assemblies in the world.
 Its 751 members are elected once every five years by voters from all 28 EU countries.

 MEPs are organised in transnational political groups, each made up of members from different countries but with similar political convictions.
 There are currently eight groups in the EP.

-The Parliament currently boasts 20 committees, two subcommittees (namely for human rights and for security and defence) and two inquiry committees to investigate the revelations in the Panama papers as well as how emissions are measured in the car industry.
-Inquiry committees are temporary and work on specific issues within a set timeframe.
+The Parliament currently boasts 20 committees, two subcommittees (namely for human rights and for security and defence) and one special committee (tax rulings).
+Special committees are temporary and work on specific issues within a set timeframe.